Who's Behind Listverse?

-With that being said, video games have a long and disturbing history of being tied to violent criminals and have even been touted as the direct inspirations for some of the most heinous crimes that the world has ever seen.
+With that being said, video games have a long and disturbing history of being tied to violent criminals.
+They have even been touted as the direct inspirations for some of the most heinous crimes that the world has ever seen.
 These are some of the most infamous crimes tied to video games.

 10 New Hyde Park Crime Spree